nfgrep/UserLogin/README.md

 # UserLogin
-## android demo app for login/registering users with Firebase Auth
+Android demo app for authenticating and storing user data with Firebase Authentication and Firebase Firestore